xiaoxue1117/xiaoxue1117.github.io/_pages/about.md

 I am a tenure-track Assistant Professor in the School of Artificial Intelligence (SAI) at The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen), China.
 Before joining CUHK-Shenzhen, I was a Research Scientist at A*STAR, Singapore, an Associate Faculty at the Singapore Institute of Technology (SIT), teaching the Large Language Models module, and a Research Fellow in the Department of Electrical and Computer Engineering (ECE) at the National University of Singapore (NUS).
 I have received a Ph.D. degree from the National University of Singapore, supervised by Prof. [Haizhou Li](https://colips.org/~eleliha/) (IEEE Fellow) and Prof. [Shuzhi Sam Ge](https://cde.nus.edu.sg/ece/staff/ge-shuzhi-sam/) (IEEE Fellow).
 During my PhD studies, I  was a visiting research scholar at National Institute of Informatics (Japan), supervised by Prof. [Junichi Yamagishi](https://researchmap.jp/read0205283?lang=en).
 I received a B.Sc degree from Nanjing University, Nanjing, China in 2017.

-My research interest includes speech synthesis, audio large language models, automatic lyrics transcription, speech recognition, speech-to-singing conversion, singing information processing, music information retrieval and multi-modal processing.
+My research interest includes multilingual speech and audio intelligence, multimodal language models, music and singing processing, and trustworthy AI.
 I have published high-impact top-tier AI journals and conferences, including IEEE Transaction on Audio, Speech and Language Processing (TALSP), IEEE Transactions on Multimedia (TMM), IEEE Signal Processing Letters (SPL), Speech Communications, IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), ACL, EMNLP, AAAI, INTERSPEECH, IEEE ASRU, IEEE APSIPA ASC, IEEE Spoken Language Technology Workshop (SLT), Transactions of the Association for Computational Linguistics (TACL) and Pattern Recognition Letters.

 🔥🔥 I am recruiting **fully funded PhD students, Research Assistants/Research Engineers, master's students, and research interns (on-site or remote)** to work on research in speech, singing, multimodal AI, and trustworthy AI.
 Students and researchers will have access to extensive GPU resources and opportunities to collaborate with leading researchers such as Prof. Haizhou Li (IEEE Fellow).
 Outstanding candidates may also be recommended for PhD programs and research internships at top universities and research labs in Singapore, the US, Japan, and the UK, as well as opportunities at top-tier technology companies and industrial research labs such as Google DeepMind, Meta, and Microsoft.
 If you are interested, email me at gaoxiaoxue@cuhk.edu.cn with your CV and indicate the position you are applying for.
 Please review CUHK-Shenzhen SAI’s admission requirements on [the official website](https://sai.cuhk.edu.cn/en/node/35) before contacting me.🔥🔥